Right to Buy Mortgage Guide UK: Council Tenant to Homeowner

 |---|---|

-| Discount acts as your deposit — no cash savings needed | Affordability is still fully assessed by the lender |
+| Discount acts as your deposit, so no separate cash savings are needed | Affordability is still fully assessed by the lender |

 | Often results in a lower LTV, meaning better mortgage rates | Discount must be repaid if you sell within 5 years |